cdapio/cdap/cdap-docs/hydrator-manual/source/index.rst

 Cask Hydrator
 =============

+..
+SIDEBAR ON ANNOTATION SYSTEM START

+.. topic:: Annotation System

+  To review this document, I have implemented an annotation system, running on a server in our cloud.

+  To add an annotation, select some text, click the popup-button, and enter your comment in the window.

+  Enter your name, handle or initials as a tag.

+  Ignore the checkboxes (and the bug that causes them to be duplicated!) as the auth system is disabled.

+  Annotations are saved using the URL, and so will not appear on subsequent builds in the same branch, which is intended.

+..
+SIDEBAR ON ANNOTATION SYSTEM END

 Overview
 ========
 Cask Hydrator is an extension of CDAP that combines a user interface with back-end services